 In the United States, Cinco de Mayo has evolved to celebrate la cultura Mexicana.
 Many restaurants will feature special happy hours with cocktails that represent the culture.
 Anything having to do with Mexican culture and pride will be bumped up a few notches.

 Cinco de Mayo will always hold a special place in my heart because it’s more lax than September 16th, so we’re better able to just enjoy the different events surrounding the culture, the country and the people.

 Originally published on May 5, 2014.
-Last Updated on April 29, 2019 by Pattie Cordova
+Last Updated on May 2, 2023 by Pattie Cordova